-If you are making a larger change, please consult first with the Vyper (Smart Contract Programming Language) Discord #compiler-dev channel.
+If you are making a larger change, please consult first with the Gitter channel.

 Although we do CI testing, please make sure that the tests pass for supported Python version and ensure that it builds locally before submitting a pull request.